 Ralph Steadman: A Retrospective

-More than 100 of Steadman’s original works are featured in the exhibition, which will fill both of the Central Library’s two galleries and spill into the first-floor grand foyer, Kirk Hall.
-The Kansas City Public Library is one of a limited number of venues nationwide chosen to host the retrospective, which is sponsored by Audible, Flying Dog, and United Therapeutics.
+Approximately 100 of Steadman’s original works are featured in the exhibition at the downtown Central Library, 14 W. 10th St. The Kansas City Public Library is one of a limited number of venues nationwide chosen to host the retrospective, which is sponsored by United Therapeutics, Flying Dog, and Audible.